 Did you like this week’s episode?
 Be sure to subscribe, and share with your friends and colleagues!

-I truly believe, you can change everything about everything, because you have everything you need to get started, right NOW!
-I’m a Certified High Performance Coach, a Core Energy Coach, and the Creator of The CRUSH Method.
+We truly believe, you can change everything about everything, because you have everything you need to get started, right NOW!
+Amanda is a Certified High Performance Coach, a Core Energy Coach, and the Creator of The CRUSH Method.
+Chris is a Core Energy Coach, and Chief Love Officer of The CRUSH Method!